 Luteal Phase Management is where you are given progesterone to help maintain the inner lining of the uterus, the endometrium.
 During this time you may experience abdominal cramps, abdominal distension, sore breasts and ovarian tenderness.
 If you have any concerns at all, our nurses are only a call away.
 A pregnancy test is performed about 18 days after your egg retrieval.
 If your period commences, it’s important to let our nursing staff know.

-In situations where you aren’t ovulating, Clomiphene is often the first line of treatment.
-It causes the pituitary gland to produce more Follicle Stimulating Hormone (FSH) than happens in a natural cycle and this in turn stimulates the ovaries to produce more eggs.
+In situations where you aren’t ovulating, Clomiphene or Letrozole is often the first line of treatment.
+They cause the pituitary gland to produce more Follicle Stimulating Hormone (FSH) than happens in a natural cycle and this, in turn, stimulates the ovaries to produce more eggs.

-Clomiphene is usually administered between day 2 and day 6 of the menstrual cycle.
-In women who have extremely irregular periods, a progesterone medication called Primolut® or Provera ® may be administered for 10 days prior to starting Clomiphene.
+These Drugs are usually administered between day 5 and day 9 of the menstrual cycle.
+In women who have extremely irregular periods, a progesterone medication called Primolut® or Provera ® may be administered for 10 days prior to starting the stimulating drug.
 A low dose of Clomiphene is used in the first cycle and this is gradually increased each cycle until ovulation occurs.

 There are a number of conditions which result in the loss of ability to mature eggs in the ovary and irregular or absent periods, most of which are treatable with ovulation induction.